mohamed-khettab/mohamed-khettab/README.md

 ## 🌟 About Me

-I am a sophomore at Dublin Scioto High School who's interested in technology and coding.
-I'm eager to learn and expand my skills.
+I am a sophomore in high school who's interested in technology and coding.

 ## 🚀 What I'm Up To

-- Sharpening my React skills with my [most recent project](https://github.com/mohamed-khettab/Scioto-Connect)
+- Sharpening my React skills with [my most recent project](https://github.com/mohamed-khettab/Scioto-Connect)
 - Learning and building applications with SQL

 ## 🌟 GitHub Stats